kyma-project/kyma/components/telemetry-operator/README.md

 ### Disable Telemetry Operator integration

-1. To disable the Telemetry Fluent Bit integration, simply deploy the default version of the logging component, which doesn't contain the Loki Log Pipeline:
+1. To disable the Telemetry Fluent Bit integration, simply deploy the default version of the logging component, which doesn't contain the Loki LogPipeline:

    ```bash
    kyma deploy --component logging